Learning opportunities that are widely available, personalized, interest-driven and life-long.

 KitHub was founded in 2014.
-After founding the nonprofit organizations Los Angeles Makerspace and DIY Girls, the founders were asked by parents and educators to package up the project-based learning activities to be facilitated by informal and formal educators.
+After founding the nonprofit organizations Los Angeles Makerspace and DIY Girls respectively, founders Tara and Luz were asked by parents and educators to offer the project-based learning activities in kit format.
+Since then environmental projects have been added to the product offerings and we continue to listen to our customers' interests and needs when developing new programs.

 KitHub provides STEAM-based education programs that deliver innovative and accessible science and technology kits for kids to work on at home, in the classroom or anywhere in between.
 KitHub provides fun and stimulating ways to delve into activities that spark curiosity and promote creating, experimenting and designing so kids can build 21st century literacy and skills.

 Our reliable and scientific-grade environmental monitoring kits are designed to be used by citizens, researchers, educators, uranium miners, nuclear protection agencies and first responders to collect, analyze and share environmental data.